danielalaez/MARSlab-NCKU-docs/docs/CrazyflieBolt.md

 ```

 The compilation process remains the same.
 After applying the changes, compiling and flashing, you can measure the output signal with the oscilloscope to verify that it works as expected.

+## ESC Firmware changes
+Since the ESCs were extracted from a different quadcopter build, an unexpected behaviour was observed during initial testing.
+The Tarot 6A ESCs run BLHeli (not S!), which is an outdated firmware version.
+Currently crazyflie-firmware does not allow BLHeli setup through the Bolt board.
+Therefore, an external programmer must be used.
+The best solution we have found is following [this tutorial](https://www.locarbftw.com/programming-a-blheli-esc-with-blheli-suite-for-use-with-autonomous-boats/).
+By using an Arduino UNO and reprogramming it as a 4-way interface, it can be connected through the GND and Signal wires of the ESC to digital pin 11.
+Note that these ESCs only run at 2S, while Arduino outputs 5V.
+Therefore, you'll need to connect the positive and GND cables of the ESC to the crazyflie board, and the GND (yes, you need a splitter here) and signal wires to the Arduino.

+The current ESCs have already been flashed to the latest available BLHeli firmware (14.9), but if you tweak the parameters they might need reflashing.
+As for the parameters that have worked best for us, check the screenshot:

+Once all the ESCs have been calibrated, you can connect a potentiometer to A3 input on the Arduino UNO, reflash it with the *arduino/PWMpotentiometer* code, open up the terminal, and check the maximum and minimum PWM values.
+You may use the potentiometer as a PWM calibration utility.
+Please be careful when spinning the motors for long periods without propellers, they may burn!

+## Setup for initial flight
+*Most of the settings can now be modified through the cfclient.
+A great explanation of the GUI can be found in [this tutorial](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/flightcontrol_tab/).*

+Since the Bolt build will be noticeably heavier than a standard crazyflie, the default PID values are way too high.
+For reference, a similar build with their adjusted PID parameters can be found in: [https://www.bitcraze.io/2020/10/testing-crazyflie-bolt-and-1-cell-li-ion/](https://www.bitcraze.io/2020/10/testing-crazyflie-bolt-and-1-cell-li-ion/).
+To modify the PID values, go to the parameters tab (activate it from the top bar if it's not visible), and look for the rate and attitude PID values.
+As a rule of thumb, you should start lowering the values until the quad is almost non-responsive, and start increasing the values until you are satisfied.
+Once you are happy, reducing the values a little bit is on the safe side.
+Rembember that **restarting the crazyflie will cause the parameters to reset to default**.
+If you want to keep the PID values, **make sure to write them to the persistent memory one by one**.

+Another thing we have found is that the **Normal flight mode made the motors impossible to control** from take-off.
+That's because the minimum throttle is set to 25% by default, which is sufficient to violently flip the drone from the ground if there is a slight imbalance.
+To avoid that, you should fly in advanced flight mode, and lower the maximum and minimum values.
+Check the attached screenshot for reference.